Reference-Based 3D-Aware Image Editing with Triplanes: Method

 \subsection{Fine-tuning the image encoder}

 Although $\textbf{T}_\text{imp}$ obtained in~\cref{sec:implicit} helps tremendously even though a pre-trained encoder is used to obtain it, we notice in some cases where we have skin color inconsistencies, background leakages, and missing high-frequency details around the editing regions (\cref{fig:development} (V2)).
-Hence, we fine-tune implicit fusion image encoder $E_{W^+}$ jointly with the triplane editing pipeline to mitigate the aforementioned effects.
+Hence, we fine-tune implicit fusion encoder $\mathbf{E}_{\mathcal{W}^+}$, jointly with the triplane editing pipeline to mitigate the aforementioned effects.

-During the fine-tuning phase, we employ masked losses to guide $E_{W^+}$ in encoding only the visible regions, as illustrated in~\cref{fig:training}.
-To ensure that reconstruction losses do not affect the boundaries, we dilate the masks estimated by 2D segmentation models.

-We generate renders for various viewpoints from both the source and reference images corresponding to different attributes.
-Once masked, these renders serve as ground-truths for our model.
-For instance, as shown in~\cref{fig:training}, if our objective is to transfer the hair from the reference image, we mask out the reference renderings to exclude pixels that do not represent hair, while doing the opposite for the source ground truths.
-After they are masked, they provide us with the ground-truths.
-The output of our model $\textbf{T}_\text{f}$ is obtained by the fusion process given in~\cref{eqn:final_fusion}.
+During the fine-tuning phase, we generate renders as ground-truths from various viewpoints of the source and reference images corresponding to different attributes.
+Then, we employ masked losses to guide $\mathbf{E}_{\mathcal{W}^+}$ in encoding only the visible regions, illustrated in~\cref{fig:training}.
+For instance, if our objective is to transfer hair, we mask the reference renderings to exclude pixels that do not represent hair while doing the opposite for the source ground truth.
+To ensure that losses do not affect the boundaries, we dilate the segmentation masks.
+The objective function is provided in~\cref{eqn:objective}: